5 TIPS FOR GETTING STARTED WITH EURO NYMPHING

 TIP NO. 1/5: LEARN TO CAST PROPERLY!

 The importance of casting in euro nymphing is often underestimated.
-Yet the cast is what sets up the drift, and a well-managed drift is what will trigger the take.
-The cast is therefore the initial element that establishes the drift.
+Yet it is the cast that sets up the drift, and a well-managed drift is what will trigger the take.
+The cast is therefore the initial element on which the drift is built.

 But let us stick to the basics.
 Above all, our casts need to be accurate.
 The more accurate we are, the fewer unnecessary casts we make, and each cast genuinely increases our chances of catching a fish.